josemtzg/blog/josemtzblog/content/_index.md

 # **Welcome**

-Jose holds a Ph.D. in Computer Science, has over six years of academic writing experience, and has published in peer-reviewed international journals.
-His technical background enables him to dive deep into the tech stack of projects to make complex concepts more understandable for multiple audiences.
+Jose holds a Ph.D. in Computer Science, has over six years of academic writing experience, and has published research papers in peer-reviewed international journals of software engineering.
+His technical background enables him to understand the technology stack of projects and make complex concepts understandable for the intended audiences.

-Jose's career has been divided into three major areas:
+Jose’s career has been divided into three major areas:

- * Technical writer
+ * Technical Writer
  * Computer Science Researcher
- * University teacher
+ * University Teacher

-His technical writing ranges from Confluence-based information hubs to developer portals to API references and GitHub Documentation using docs as code graphic tools.
-Has experience working with multidisciplinary development teams to produce client-facing documentation, onboarding, and user guides.
+He has experience working with multidisciplinary development teams to produce client-facing documentation, onboarding, and user guides.
+As a technical writer, he’s had the opportunity to publish the documentation with a range of tools such as:
+  - Confluence-based information hubs
+  - Developer portals
+  - API references
+  - GitHub Documentation using docs as code graphic tools.

-As a researcher, he has been working with Artificial Intelligence and knowledge representation to support software development environment and the reduction of knowledge vaporization in Agile Methodologies.
+As a researcher, he has been working with AI (Artificial Intelligence) and knowledge representation to support software development environments and the reduction of knowledge vaporization in Agile Methodologies.

-Finally, as a teacher, he works in the classroom giving lectures, mentoring, and workshops on API design and development, Software Design, and Requirement Analysis.
+Finally, as a teacher, he worked in the classroom giving lectures, creating teaching material, mentoring, and workshops on API Design and Development, Software Design, and Requirement Analysis.

 # **Skills**